Writing a proposal involves many people, regardless of the proposal topic, the targeted funder, or whether you have a lead writer.

 Below are four things you can do to make the proposal process easier when there are several writers involved:

-- Choose One Person to Be the Lead: Even in cases where there are multiple writers, ideally there should be one person (not a committee) charged with deciding how best to bring the various sections together into a working draft.
+- Choose One Person to Be the Lead: Even in cases where there are multiple writers, preferably there should be one person (not a committee) charged with deciding how best to bring the various sections together into a working draft.
 Ideally, this person will be a strong writer as well as conversant in the subject matter of the proposal so she can evaluate the writing in terms of substantive content as well as style.
-It can get very complicated, very quickly, if several people weigh in on how to pull together the proposal content.
-Choosing one person streamlines the process and reduces confusion.
+It can quickly get complicated if you have several people weighing in on how to pull together the proposal content.
+Choosing one person to lead the writing streamlines the process and reduces confusion.

-- Have a Central Place to Communicate Information: Especially with large proposal teams and multiple writers, it's important to have a system for sharing updates about the proposal process such as updated proposal calendars and requests for information, to newly released information about the funding opportunity.
+- Have a Central Place to Communicate Information: When working with large proposal teams and multiple writers, it's essential to have a system for sharing updates about the proposal such as revisions to the proposal calendar.
 While some updates may need to be communicated by email, having a central, Web-based storage site is one of the best ways to share information.
-Depending on your organization and team configuration, some options for central storage could include Microsoft's SharePoint, Dropbox, or Google Docs.
-(Of course, before using online storage, you'll want to make sure your organization allows the use of third-party storage sites.)
-Beyond reducing the quantity of email messages, another key advantage to a central, online storage site is that it serves as a 24-hour reference site for all team members; additionally, after the proposal has been submitted, the site can serve as an archive for the proposal materials.
+Depending on your organization and team configuration, some options for central storage could include Microsoft's SharePoint, Dropbox, or Google Docs (before using online storage, you'll want to make sure your organization allows the use of third-party storage sites).
+In addition to reducing the number of email messages, an advantage of using a central, online storage site is that it serves as a 24-hour information hub for all team members; additionally, after the proposal has been submitted, the site can serve as an archive for the proposal materials.

-- Communicate the Plan Early & Often: Lastly, and certainly not least, plan on communicating to the team members regularly.
-The frequency of communications will vary depending on the team and could range anywhere from daily check-ins to weekly calls.
-The main thing is to strive to keep everyone informed about where you are with the process and any change in deadlines, responsibilities, or strategy.
-It's better to start out possibly over communicating and then scaling back the frequency of emails or meetings than to start out sharing too little.
+- Communicate the Plan Early and Often: Lastly, plan on communicating to the team members regularly.
+The frequency of communications will vary depending on the team.
+The updates could range anywhere from daily check-ins to weekly calls.
+The main thing is to strive to keep everyone informed about the proposal's status and any change in deadlines, responsibilities, or strategy.
+It's okay to over-communicate updates to the proposal team initially.
+You can always scale back your communications later if it feels like too much.